 2. Site Viewings

-Housing Japan offers a team dedicated to researching both on-market and off-market real estate deals in Japan to help you find the perfect property for you.
+Housing Japan offers a team dedicated to researching both on-market and exclusive off-market real estate deals in Japan to help you find the perfect property for you.

 3. Consult with A Bank

-The significance of securing financing lies in obtaining a preliminary verbal pre-approval from a bank.
+The significance of securing financing lies in obtaining a informal approval from a bank.
 Japanese banks can provide an informal pre-approval for your loan request, serving as a powerful negotiating tool when communicating with sellers.
 Moreover, the loan application process requires time, emphasizing the importance of early engagement to facilitate swift action when discovering a desirable property.
 As an expatriate, it’s crucial to recognize that Japanese society places a strong emphasis on trust, and even a verbal approval from a bank can instill confidence in the seller, making them more inclined to finalize the deal.

 4. Expressing Property Purchase Intent